VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance.

 - Cover Damage: Another use of this technique is to cover up damage in a wall.
 When a plumber did a bad patching job, I decided to cover up the mistake by re-plastering the whole bathroom.

-- Cover Up Popcorn Ceiling: Hand plastering was so easy to do and looked so good that I later used this technique to cover up wallpaper and popcorn.
+- Cover Texture: Hand plastering was so easy to do and looked so good that I later used this technique to cover up wallpaper and popcorn.

 The materials are the same for each of these jobs, but the techniques are a little different.